FinnCowbell/oldReddit/README.md

 I made a Chrome extension which redirects Reddit.com links to old.reddit.com links.

 The main reason I made this extension was to get some experience with the Chrome API, and to do something with my summer, and I acknowledge there are easier ways to make this.

+I also found out there's already extensions that do this on the webstore, but this one is mine!